 Here one of the most famous executions in American history occurred.

 The young man’s name was Sam Davis, and he is known as the “Boy Hero of the Confederacy.”
 He was born in Rutherford County, and went to military school in Nashville.
-When the Civil War broke out, he enlisted with the Confederacy, eventually becoming a “scout,” or a spy, for the army.
+When the Civil War broke out, he enlisted with the Confederacy, eventually becoming a spy for the army.

 On November 20, 1863, Davis was captured by the Union Army in Giles County, carrying with him information about troop movements.
 Union General Grenville Dodge offered Davis his freedom if he would tell him where he had gotten the papers he was carrying.
 Davis refused, and he was tried in a military court.